ChloeHo12/linkedin-job-postings-and-profile-analysis/README.md

 # LinkedIn Job Postings and Profiles Analysis

-Link to Overview Report can be found [here](https://datalore.jetbrains.com/report/static/0CL9x6jJe9P5sBouyy2SYq/jdGDKzJ3vOvLxKrmm3k3r3).
+**Link to Overview Report can be found [here](https://datalore.jetbrains.com/report/static/0CL9x6jJe9P5sBouyy2SYq/jdGDKzJ3vOvLxKrmm3k3r3).**

-This project focuses on analyzing job postings and LinkedIn profiles related to data-centric roles, providing insights into the data job market, skill requirements, and the probability of landing a data job based on an individual's profile.
+**Abstract:** This project analyzes job postings and LinkedIn profiles in the data field, focusing on insights into the job market and skill requirements.
+It employs web scraping to gather data, followed by thorough cleaning, exploratory data analysis, and visualization.
+Using Natural Language Processing, relevant skills are extracted from job descriptions to create a recommendation system for matching job postings with candidate profiles.
+Additionally, a Random Forest Classifier model predicts job prospects based on education, skills, and experience, evaluated through various metrics and feature importance analysis.
+The project aims to offer valuable insights for job seekers, employers, and educational institutions in data science and analytics.

 ## Data sets